Miles Gibson: Adaptations

 Kingdom Swann was adapted by David Nobbs as the feature-length comedy drama Gentlemen's Relish for BBC TV, starring Billy Connolly, Sarah Lancashire and Douglas Henshall (2001).

 Maisie Can You Hear Me?
 By Miles Gibson was adapted by Cameron Lee Horace as a short drama film The Other Woman, starring Sophie Colquhoun, Lisa Ronaghan, Helen Mae Austin and Andy Anson.

 Legacy

-His manuscripts and papers are in the Special Collections of the Howard Gotlieb Archival Research Centre at Boston University USA.
+His manuscripts and papers are in the Special Collections of the Howard Gotlieb Archival Research Centre at Boston University in the United States.